 Scientists & Specialised Professionals

-Skilled professionals are required to possess a bachelor's degree, secure employment in a MOHRE Level 1 or 2 role, and earn a minimum monthly salary of AED 30,000.
+- Skilled professionals need a bachelor's degree, employment in a MOHRE Level 1 or 2 role, and a minimum basic monthly salary of AED 30,000 (allowances such as housing and transport do not count).

-Executive directors: Require a bachelor’s degree, five years of senior management experience, and a monthly salary of at least AED 50,000.
+- Executive directors: Require a bachelor’s degree, five years in the same executive director role, and a monthly salary of at least AED 50,000.

 Outstanding Students & Graduates

-University graduates: Recent graduates from UAE universities that are ranked A or B, or from universities in the world’s top 100, who have a GPA of 3.5 or above.
+- University graduates: Graduates from UAE universities (within 2 years of graduation) that are ranked A or B, or from universities in the world’s top 100, who have a GPA of 3.5 or above (3.8 for B-class UAE universities).

 Humanitarian Pioneers